CSET-Toolbox/CSET/Data/Readme.md

-Insert you projections raw data here
+Insert you projections raw data in this directory